Jinx (chimpanzee)

-Jinx (born 1953) was a chimpanzee who performed as part of the ice skating duo "Darlene and Jinx" with Darlene Sellek, his owner and trainer.
+Jinx (born 1953-19??) was a chimpanzee who performed as part of the ice skating duo "Darlene and Jinx" with Darlene Sellek, his owner and trainer.

 Early life

-Jinx – a member of the pan troglodytes species – was born in late 1953 in Africa, near Léopoldville, the capital of Belgian Congo).
+Jinx, a member of the Pan troglodytes species, was born in late 1953 near Léopoldville, the capital of Belgian Congo.
 Jinx was purchased for $600 (f.o.b.
 Africa) from a Miami pet shop when he was 2 months old.
 “We had no idea of going into show business.
 We just wanted a pet,” claimed Darlene Sellek in an interview during one of the act's Ice Capades appearances in 1957.